zesterer/tao/book/src/chapter_3.md

 let <pattern> = <expression> in <expression>
 ```

-Here, `<pattern>` denoted a construct that may be used to disassemble a complex value into simpler parts.
+Here, `<pattern>` denotes a construct that may be used to disassemble a complex value into simpler parts.
 This is known as 'destructuring'.
-For example, we can use `let` to destructure a tuple into its internal elements, binding them to identifiers as we do so.
+For example, we can use `let` to destructure a tuple into its internal elements, binding them to identifiers at the same time.

 ```
 let (x, y) = (4, 5) in